Kayal314/Habitat-Simulation/README.md

 <p>Abstract:<br>
-We simulate evolution in a three-tier ecosystem by randomly assigning genetic traits to the initial population.
-Hence, we <b><i>study the variation of the genetic traits of animals each generation</i></b>.
-Darwin's theory of natural selection states that "the fittest survive".
-Assuming it is a tautology, we can study the average genetic traits at the end of the simulation and <b><i>determine the "fitter" characteristics of animals</i></b>.
-Futher, the simulation shall help to visualize the process of evolution (variation of genetics, population, strain on natural resources, etc) in a simple and comprehensive way.
-Increasing or decreasing the variation in the initial population can produce drastic changes to the population curve.
-Hence, we study the <b><i>relationship between initial variation and the successive population curve</i></b><br></p>
+Darwin’s theory of natural selection states that individuals with genetic traits better suited to the environment survive.
+This could mathematically be stated as with time, the dispersion/scattering of genetic characteristics within a domain decreases as more and more of the living population tends to progress towards the fitter traits, while individuals with weaker traits are wiped out.
+We simulate a three tier ecosystem (autotrophs, herbivorous  primary consumers, and carnivorous secondary consumers), and study the population curve and the corresponding change in the entropy, mean-absolute deviation, median-absolute deviation, and standard deviation of the genetic characteristics.
+This helps to validate and visualize Darwin’s theory using simple artificial intelligence.
+The initial population is assorted with traits randomly and offsprings get a mixture of traits of the parents, and successive neonates inherit traits from parents.
+Several such simulations have been performed and the results have been presented.
+</i></b><br></p>
 <p>
 Structure of ecosystem:<br>
 The ecosystem consists of producers (autotrophic) (plants), primary consumers (rabbits), and secondary consumers (foxes)<br>